9th December 2024

 b) Authorising of the payments.
 To resolve to authorise the BACS payments listed by the RFO and certify invoices.

-It was proposed by Cllr Williams and seconded by Cllr Mrs Hopkins that the BACS payments and invoices could be signed.
+It was proposed by Cllr Hurst and seconded by Cllr Gallagher that the BACS payments and invoices could be signed.

 All agreed.
 Carried.